 Pittsburgh today is known as a city that supports and encourages bicycling, from protected bike lanes to bike shares to bike parking.
 The Pittsburgh Downtown Partnership works to maintain and improve bike infrastructure in Downtown.
 Here are some of your options if you want to bike to or around Downtown.

 Coming Downtown by bike but too far to go all the way by bike?
 Try taking public transit.
-All Port Authority bus routes are equipped with bike racks.
+All Pittsburgh Regional Transit bus routes are equipped with bike racks.
 Bikes can also be brought aboard the T or Mon Incline at any time and stowed in the designated wheel chair spaces.
 (However, remember: transit riders in wheelchairs have priority over bicycles for these bus spaces.)